ansonkwok05/asio-ftp/README.md

 # QuickSave
 QuickSave is a cross-platform C++ application built to provide a fast and straightforward way to share files directly between devices.

+### Current features
+* SQLite database operations - insert, read, delete
+* FTPS server - explicit and implicit mode (currently only TLS handshake is implemented)

+### To be implemented:
+* SFTP server

 # Requirements
 * CMake version 3.10 or higher
 * gcc